benjymous/annotations/sandman/sandman.28.md

 - #### Panel 1

-  This is our old friend, Lucifer, ex-ruler of Hell.
+  This is our old friend, Lucifer, ex-ruler of Hell,  ticking off the first item on his [Bucket List](sandman.23.md#page-20).

 - #### Panel 3